Fort Rock State Park – Like a desert mirage, this National Natural Landmark rises huge…

 After the exertion of hiking the trail, we needed something a little gentler so we decided to stop at Belknap Hotsprings and check it out.
 We had driven past this quite a few times but had never stopped to look in.

-After walking through the main lodge and passing on to deck we found the main hot pool which is essentially a swimming pool filled by water from the hot springs.
+After walking through the main lodge and passing on to the deck we found the main hot pool which is essentially a swimming pool filled with water from the hot springs.
 To be honest we didn’t fancy mingling with the families in the pool so we took the bridge across the river to take the short trail to the “secret garden”.

 The secret garden is a little hard to find – even with the map provided at the lodge.
 But once you find the wall that surrounds the garden you enter a magical world of peace and natural energy.
 Although in late fall the garden is not at its most verdant and colourful it is nonetheless a joy to spend a few minutes wandering through.

 For our final stop of the day, before the sun finally headed over the horizon, we headed for the natural hot springs at Terwilliger Falls, which sits on National Forest land.
 These hot springs had been closed due to a forest fire but recently opened to the public again.

 Located deep beneath the canopy of a primaeval forest, clothing-optional Terwilliger Hot Springs features a chain of stair-stepped pools fed by a small cave in a wooded ravine.
 Each of the 5 rock-walled pools is slightly cooler than the other starting from 112 and ending near 90 degrees.